Springbank Secondary College

 Student Wellbeing Leader

-The Student Wellbeing Leader at Springbank Secondary College, Tamara Seaman, supports students, parents and carers throughout their time as part of the school community.
+The Student Wellbeing Leader at Springbank Secondary College, Stephanie Fox, supports students, parents and carers throughout their time as part of the school community.
 Student wellbeing is a significant priority and the school is committed to nurturing effective partnerships between students, staff and carers.

 The Wellbeing Leader provides an ongoing service by: